pointwisegmbh/locarta-public-docs/android/docs/index.md

 ```

-#### Downgrading min. skd version to API v7.
+#### Downgrading min SDK version to API v7.

-Technically SDK minimum version is 7 already.

-But it depends on Google Play services with minimum version 9.
+Technically the minimum API version for the SDK is already v7, but it depends on Google Play Services, which requires minimum API v9.

 If you get an error saying:
 ```